Install Guide

 Basic Usage

 dcl-edit allows you to create and edit multiple scenes for your Decentraland project.
 You can switch between scenes by using the ‘File’ menu, and selecting ‘Open Scene’ or ‘Save Scene’.
 You can also create a new scene by selecting ‘New Scene’.
+Place assets into a scene by dragging and dropping them from the Asset Browser.
+Using the below controls, you can arrange your scene to your liking.

 Controls